-Because of the standards in cellular communications that have evolved over the past several decades, Network Operators have perfected the PSK model for personalization of trust anchors, such as UICC.
-As a result, UICC can sometimes be provisioned to serve as an application trust anchor by the IoT Endpoint, helping to form a cost-effective security solution for IoT applications.
+Because of the standards in Cellular communications that have evolved over the past several decades, Network Operators have perfected the PSK model for personalization of trust anchors, such as UICC.
+As a result, a UICC with IoT SAFE can be provisioned to serve as an application trust anchor by the IoT Endpoint, helping to form a cost-effective security solution for IoT applications.
 In the near future, when eUICC are available, this capability can be enabled even on eUICC already deployed in the field.

 Today, personalized key technology is the most effective security solution for a trust anchor.
 TCBs implemented in IoT today should be based on a personalized TCB solution.
-IoT Service Providers should have a discussion with their Network Operator to determine if the UICC or SIM can be implemented as an application layer trust anchor.
+IoT Service Providers should have a discussion with their Network Operator to determine if the UICC or SIM can be implemented as an application layer trust anchor using IoT SAFE or other mechanism.